RobinsonKao/RobinsonKao/README.md

 #### About Me
 - 🎓 Class of 2023 graduate from UC Berkeley with a degree in Data Science and Economics
 - 💼 Actively seeking opportunities in the Supply Chain Analytics domain
-- 🚛 Currently Working in Freight Forwarding as a Logistics Coordinator
+- 🚛 Currently working as a full-time Logistics Coordinator in Freight Forwarding

-#### Skills
+#### Technical Skills
 - Cleaning, Querying, and Analyzing data using Python and SQL
 - Generate reports and perform ad-hoc data analysis using SQL
 - Developing dashboards on Tableau